 outstanding_tablet_split_limit_per_tserverlimits the total number of outstanding tablet splits per node to 1 by default.
 Tablets that are performing post-split compactions count against this limit.

 post_split_trigger_compaction_pool_max_threadsindicates the number of threads dedicated to post-split compaction tasks per node.
 By default, this is limited to 1.
-Increasing this may complete tablet splits faster, but will require more CPU and disk resources.
+Increasing this may complete tablet splits faster, but would require more CPU and disk resources.

 post_split_trigger_compaction_pool_max_queue_sizeindicates the number of outstanding post-split compaction tasks that can be queued at once per node, limited to 16 by default.